 sitting on an ergonomic sitting ball with straight back compared to MPa 0.27 when sitting slouched.
 Who wants to sit on a wobbly ball in an office?

-In the context of the 2Tilt concept, movement is at the users command in the unstable intermediate mode.
 The 2T concept is simple and requires two STABLE positions. (‘stable’ is used in the ergonomic and not the engineering use of the term) and an unstable intermediate transition mode.
-With physiological benefits it can be considered as a mode the 2T becomes a Triple-Mode (3M) concept.
+With physiological benefits this can be considered as a mode the 2T then becomes a Triple-Mode (3M) concept.
+See 2T CONCEPT a full solution→

 - Effort, and abdominal muscle activity is required to bring the chair up from the reclining to the upright sitting mode.
 The frequency of this maneuver depends on the number of activities performed in this position As already described, position changes are important for the nutrition of the intervertebral disc which occurs with spinal movement and in particular by the pumping action of the compression/decompression when changing from a supine to upright posture.